mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 When I got the idea to hire a cartoonist, I thought maybe they would just read my article and make up their own cartoons.
 That seemed like a win-win because they get creative freedom, I don't have to think up cartoons, and both of us save on communication time.

 I asked Loraine if she'd be open to coming up with the concepts herself. said that that would be XX% more per cartoon.
-I was expecting to spend about $350 on illustrations for the post.
-That already felt high, so $XX was out of my budget.
-I'd just come up with my own ideas.
+I was on track to spend ~$400 for illustrations.
+I was already questioning whether that was a ridiculous amount to spend on a blog post that nobody might read. $XX would cause me to raise a lot more questions with myself, so I resolved to just come up with my own cartoon ideas.

-It turned out to be really fun!
-I got to pretend to be a cartoonist.
-When I outsourced my cooking to a chef, I realized that I enjoy cooking when I don't have to cook.
-With this job, I discovered that I enjoy making cartoons when I don't have to draw.
+Thinking up cartoons turned out to be really fun!
+It let me pretend to be a cartoonist.

+When I [outsourced my cooking](/taskrabbit-cooking/) to a task service, I realized that I enjoy cooking when I don't have to cook.
+With this project, I discovered that I enjoy making cartoons when I don't have to draw.

 ## Describing cartoons is hard

 Everyone's heard the expression, "The value of a picture, when converted to units of words, is equal to one thousand of them."
 It turns out that's true.
-Especially when the thing you're describing is a picture.
+Especially when those words are trying to describe a picture.

-After I hired Loraine to do the full set of cartoons, I tried to describe the next cartoon to her in an email.
-I had the image in my mind, but describing it in an email immediately felt awkward and inefficient.
-For some reason, I felt like drawing was Loraine's job, words were my job, so I had to stay in my lane and not do any drawing.
+After I hired Loraine to do the full set of cartoons, I tried to explain the next cartoon to her in prose.
+It immediately felt awkward and inefficient.

+I felt like drawing was Loraine's job, words were my job, so I had to stay in my lane and not do any drawing.
 Then I realized that made no sense and it would be way easier if I sent her a basic sketch to convey my idea.

 ## But drawing stick figures is easy

-My favorite cartoon from the blog post was this one, which accompanied a section about giving compliments:
+It's easier if you can just see what this process looked like, so I'll demonstrate with my favorite cartoon from the blog post.
+It accompanied a [section about giving compliments](/human-code-reviews-2/#offer-sincere-praise):

 {% include image.html file="mma-v3.png" max_width="500px" alt="Final version of MMA cartoon" img_link=true %}

-It's also a good demonstration of the process Loraine and I followed for creating all the cartoons.
-It began with this beautiful stick figure drawing:
+That excellent cartoon began with this horrendous stick figure sketch I drew and gave to Loraine:

 {% include image.html file="mma-stick-figures.jpg" max_width="600px" alt="My initial stick figure cartoon" img_link=true %}

-I accompanied the stick figure sketch with this text description:
+I accompanied the drawing with this text description to Loraine:

 >The dog has just finished fighting a shoe in an UFC match.
 I'm not sure how familiar you are with UFC, but the fights happen in an octagonal ring ([example](http://l7.alamy.com/zooms/0e446803915f4de18486c3f16e1f3b93/3d-rendered-illustration-of-an-mma-mixed-martial-arts-fighting-cage-hmfggb.jpg), [example](https://smhttp-ssl-55701.nexcesscdn.net/media/catalog/category/MMAMatCover.jpg)).